MazRadwan/FHIR/THREATS.md

 This document provides a comprehensive security analysis of the FHIR Sandbox R4 project, identifying potential threats, vulnerabilities, and concrete hardening measures for production deployment.

-**⚠️ IMPORTANT:** This is currently a **development/learning configuration** with intentionally relaxed security settings for rapid setup and educational purposes.
+**⚠️ IMPORTANT:** This is currently a **development/demo configuration** with intentionally relaxed security settings for rapid setup and demonstration purposes.

 ## 🎯 Current Security Posture

 ### Development Configuration
-- **Purpose:** Learning and development
+- **Purpose:**  demonstration and learning
 - **Environment:** Local development only
 - **Data:** Non-sensitive, ephemeral test data
 - **Network:** Localhost access only